AXIHIXA/Memo/notes/py/numpy.md

     - If `obj.ndim == x.ndim`, `x[obj]` returns a 1D array filled with the elements of `x` corresponding to the `True` values of `obj`.
 The search order will be row-major, `C`-style.
         - If `obj` has True values at entries that are outside of the bounds of `x`, then an `IndexError` will be raised.
         - If `obj` is smaller than `x`, it is identical to filling it with `False`.
-    - Example 4: In this example, items greater than 5 are returned as a result of Boolean indexing
+    - **Example 4**: In this example, items greater than 5 are returned as a result of Boolean indexing
     ```
     >>> x = np.array([[ 0,  1,  2],
                       [ 3,  4,  5],